 - The image below illustrates how bass tones can be displayed in a staff.
 To support your exercise, I have put letters under the bass tones.

 Playing With Both Hands

 It’s time to play the song with both hands together.
-Find middle C with your right hand first finger and the low C with your left hand fifth finger.
+Find middle C with your right-hand first finger and the low C with your left-hand fifth finger.
 Let both hands start at the same time and keep a low speed.
 Hold the beat by counting one – two – three – four over and over until you finish.
 If necessary, listen to the audio file again and check if you play the same way.
-If your first try out sounds similar to the audio file, you’ve done an excellent job.
-When its sounding different, listen again and try once more.
+If your first attempt sounds similar to the audio file, you’ve done an excellent job.
+If it sounds different, listen again and try once more.

 Click on the link to listen to the song.
 Ode to Joy – Right and Left Hand Playing

 You have now learned to play the first song on the keyboard.
 Good work!
 I want to tell it is not easy to teach anyone to play an instrument through written instructions.
 I hope you understood the most.
 If not, feel free to comment or ask questions about what I attempted to convey in this article.
 I appreciate hearing from you anyway, and especially if you would tell me a bit about how you experienced the lessons.
 And if you find my content interesting, I’d also love to hear from you and what you’re doing.

 Thank you for visiting keyboardplay.com, and the best of luck with your keyboard playing!